Microsoft Software License Terms for Office Consumer Subscriptions

 - Office Roaming Service.
 If you choose to sign into the software/service with your Microsoft account, you turn on the Office Roaming Service.
-Turning on the Office Roaming Service sends certain settings (including your list of Most Recently Used Documents, your custom dictionary, and your visual themes) online to Microsoft servers, where they are stored and downloaded to your computer or device the next time you sign into the service with your Microsoft account.
+Turning on the Office Roaming Service sends certain settings (including your list of Most Recently Used Documents, your custom dictionary, and your visual themes) online to Microsoft servers, where they are stored and downloaded to your device the next time you sign into the service with your Microsoft account.
 For more information about the Office Roaming Service, see the Office 2013 Privacy Statement linked at the end of this agreement.

 - Office 2013 on Windows 8.
 If you are running the software on a Windows 8 device and you have enabled the software’s online features and content, signing into Windows 8 with a Microsoft account will automatically sign you into the software using the same Microsoft account.
 This allows you to store and access online files in OneDrive and enjoy the Office Roaming Service without being asked to reenter your Microsoft account username and password.
 For more information about signing into the service/software with a Microsoft account and the Office Roaming Service, see the Office 2013 Privacy Statement linked at the end of this agreement.

 - Digital Certificates.
 The software uses digital certificates.
 These digital certificates confirm the identity of Internet users sending X.509 standard encrypted information.
 They also can be used to digitally sign files and macros to verify the integrity and origin of the file contents.
 The software retrieves certificates and updates certificate revocation lists using the Internet, when available.